Outpatient Wound Care Treatment

 Make an Appointment

-Contact us at either of our locations to answer questions about wound care, our hyperbaric medicine program, or to make a first appointment.
+Contact us at one of our Wound Care Center locations to answer questions about wound care, our hyperbaric medicine program, or to make a first appointment.

 Types of Wounds We Treat

 Wound Care focuses on any wounds that persist for longer than 30 days.
 We treat: